Querying the database | typescript-postgresql

 The

-findMany query you used in the previous section only reads data from the database.
+findMany query you used in the previous section only reads data from the database (although it was still empty).
 In this section, you'll learn how to write a query to write new records into the

 Post and